KumarSampurn/DataStructures/Graphs/Adjacency_list_implementation.md

     temp-> data = j;
     temp->link =NULL;
     ~~~
-    The above Part creates a node and assign the destination as the value of the node
+    This Part creates a node and assign the destination as the value of the node.

 - Part 2 :  ***Insert at Rear in Singly Linked List***
     -   Check for empty list